shivasish05/Multi-Pdf-Chatbot/README.md

-# Multi Document Reader and Chatbot using LangChain and OpenAI
+# Multi Docs Reader and Chatbot using LangChain and OpenAI

 ## Summary
-Provided here are a few python scripts to help get started with building your own multi document reader and chatbot.
-The scripts increase in complexity and features, as follows:
+This is a model which can handle multiple doccument and the chatbot helps to answer all the relevent questions based on the doccument

 `single-doc.py` Can handle interacting with a single pdf.
 Sends the entire document content to the LLM prompt.